VRConservation/neca/_sources/3_water.md

     sustainable funding portfolio that takes advantage of multiple private and public funding sources as well as grants vs. revenue generation.
 Self-sustained funding could also be based on the community foundation model.

-(^2) See Sustainable Conservation's technical resources page scrolling to the Water Sustainability section for an overview, guidance, tools and reports related to recharging groundwater.

 5. Develop regional innovation centers for new capacity, tech and funding.
 Regional centers could include training, access to funding and new technologies related to water infrastructure and restoration.
 An innovation center could also attract people to work in DAC communities.